-- A. This Agenda item is meant for discussion only as the provision of Section 169(1) of the Companies Act, 1965 does not require a formal approval of the shareholders and hence, is not put forward for voting. - A member entitled to attend and vote at the meeting may appoint his/her proxy to attend and vote in his/her stead.
-A proxy may but need not be a member of the Company.
-However, the attendance of the member at the general meeting shall automatically revoke his/her proxy's authority. - 2.
-A member shall be entitled to appoint more than one proxy (subject always to a maximum of two (2) proxies at each meeting) to attend and vote at the same meeting.
-Where a member appoints two (2) proxies, the appointment shall be invalid unless the member specifies the proportions of his holdings to be represented by each proxy.
-There shall be no restriction as to the qualification of the proxy.
-A proxy appointed to attend and vote at a meeting of the Company shall have the same rights as the member to speak at the meeting. - 3.
-Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 4.
-If no name is inserted in the space provided for the name of your proxy, the Chairman of the meeting will act as your proxy. - 5.
-The instrument appointing a proxy must be deposited at the Registered Office of the Company at Level 15-2, Bangunan Faber Imperial Court, Jalan Sultan Ismail, 50250 Kuala Lumpur not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - 6.
-If the appointor is a corporation, the instrument appointing a proxy must be executed under its Common Seal or under the hand of its attorney. - 7.
-The Date of Record of Depositors for the purpose of determining Members' entitlement to attend, vote and speak at the Meeting is 19 September 2014. - 8.
+- A. This Agenda item is meant for discussion only as the provision in the Company's Articles of Association does not require a formal approval of the shareholders and hence, is not put forward for voting. - 1.
+For the purpose of determining a member who shall be entitled to attend, speak and vote at the Thirty-First Annual General Meeting, the Company shall be requesting the Record of Depositors as at 21 September 2015.
+Only a depositor whose name appears on the Record of Depositors as at 21 September 2015 shall be entitled to attend the said meeting or appoint proxies to attend, speak and vote on his/her behalf. - 2.
+A proxy may but need not be a member of the Company and the provisions of Section 149(1)(b) of the Companies Act, 1965 shall not apply to the Company.
+A member may appoint up to two (2) proxies to attend and vote at the same meeting.
+Where a member appoints two (2) proxies, the appointment shall be invalid unless he/she specifies the proportions of his/her holdings to be represented by each proxy in a poll and the first named proxy shall be entitled to vote on a show of hands. - 3.
+Where a member is an authorised nominee as defined under the Central Depositories Act 1991, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 4.
+Where a member of the company is an exempt authorised nominee which holds ordinary shares in the company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorized nominee may appoint in respect of each omnibus account it holds. - 5.
+The instrument appointing a proxy, in the case of an individual, shall be signed by the appointer or by his attorney duly authorised in writing, and in the case of a corporation, shall be executed under its Common Seal or under the hand of an officer or attorney of the corporation duly authorised. - 6.
+The Form of Proxy shall be deposited at the Registered Office of the Company at Level 15-2, Bangunan Faber Imperial Court, Jalan Sultan Ismail, 50250 Kuala Lumpur not less than forty-eight (48) hours before the time set for holding the meeting or any adjournment thereof. - 7.
 Explanatory Notes on Special Business: